 Nanbu Kreo-Lite aiai NA-718 Table Lamp

-Materials: Orange/red acrylic, black acrylic.
+Materials: Capsule, pill style light made of dark orange/red acrylic and black acrylic.
 Orange/red painted aluminium lampshade, painted white inside.
-Chromed iron hinge.
+Chromed iron foldable hinge.
 Transformer 220 volt – 12 volt/6 volt inside.

 Max Height: 35,5 / 13.97”